-4 Further Advice
+5 Further Advice

-- 4.1 Broad government guidance on the following specific safeguarding issues is available on the GOV.UK website (for web-links see paragraph 29 of Part 1 to Keeping Children Safe in Education at Appendix 7 to this policy): child missing from education, home or care; child sexual exploitation (CSE); bullying, including cyberbullying; domestic violence; drugs; fabricated or induced illness; faith abuse; female genital mutilation (FGM); forced marriage; gangs and youth violence; gender based violence/violence against women and girls (VAWG); mental health; private fostering; preventing radicalisation; sexting; teenage relationship abuse; and trafficking. - 4.2 Further advice on child sexual exploitation, female genital mutilation and preventing radicalisation is also available on the final page of Part 1 to Keeping Children Safe in Education (see the link at Appendix 7 to this policy).
+5.1 Guidance on the following specific safeguarding issues is available via web-links in Annex A to Keeping Children Safe in Education at Appendix 7 to this policy): abuse, bullying (including cyberbullying), children and the courts, children missing from education, home

+- or care; children with family members in prison, child exploitation, drugs, honour based violence (so-called), health and well-being; homelessness, online/sexting, private fostering, radicalisation and violence. - Further advice on child sexual exploitation, female genital mutilation and preventing radicalisation is also available on the final page of Part 1 to Keeping Children Safe in Education (see the link at Appendix 7 to this policy).